vibansal/HapCUT2/README.md

 7. variant allele (allele corresponding to 1 in column 2 or 3)
 8. VCF genotype field (unedited, directly from original VCF)
 9. discrete pruning status (1 means pruned, 0 means phased)
-10. log<sub>10</sub>(confidence that there is not a switch error starting at this SNV)
+10. switch quality: phred-scaled estimated probability that there is a switch error starting at this SNV (0 means switch error is likely, 100 means switch is unlikely)
-11. log<sub>10</sub>(confidence that there is not a mismatch [single SNV] error at this SNV)
+11. mismatch quality: phred-scaled estimated probability that there is a mismatch [single SNV] error at this SNV (0 means SNV is low quality, 100 means SNV is high quality)

 Field 9 describes the status of the SNV under the discrete SNV pruning method introduced by RefHap (an SNV is pruned if there are equal reads consistent and inconsistent with the phase), with the slight difference that reads are assigned to haplotypes using likelihoods in our implementation.
 Use the option "--discrete_pruning 1" to automatically prune SNPs ('- -' phasing) based on the value of this field.

-The values in field 10 and field 11 are the log<sub>10</sub> of a confidence score that ranges from 0.5 to 1 (less confident to more confident).
+The values in field 10 and field 11 are quality scores that range from 0 to 100 (less confident to more confident).
 Field 10 is useful for controlling switch errors, especially on data types such as error-prone SMRT reads.
-It is fixed at 0 (confidence 1.0) unless switch error scores are computed using "--error_analysis_mode 1" (compute switch error confidence but leave blocks intact and all SNVs phased for manual pruning later).
+It is empty by default (".") unless switch error scores are computed using "--error_analysis_mode 1" (compute switch error confidence but leave blocks intact and all SNVs phased for manual pruning later).

 Important note: flag "--split_blocks 1" (compute switch error confidence and automatically split blocks using the value of --split_threshold) is currently broken, for the time being use "--error_analysis_mode 1" and manually split using field 10.

 Field 11 is useful for controlling mismatch (single SNV) haplotype errors, similarly to field 9.
-The default behavior of HapCUT2 is to prune individual SNVs for which this confidence is less than 0.8, as these are highly likely to be errors.
+The default behavior of HapCUT2 is to prune individual SNVs for which this confidence is less than 6.98 (probability of error 0.2), as these are highly likely to be errors.

 ## Calculating Haplotype Statistics
 The calculate_haplotype_statistics script in the utilities directory calculates haplotype error rates with respect to a reference haplotype, as well as completeness statistics such as N50 and AN50.